 Bristol Bay Native Corporation Education Foundation

 Prior to her current role, she served as vice president and chief operating officer at Rasmuson Foundation, where she oversaw external affairs, communications and events.
-She also worked on Recover Alaska, a collaborative aimed at reducing harms associated with excessive alcohol consumption in Alaska.
+She also worked on Recover Alaska, a funder-based collaborative aimed at reducing harms associated with excessive alcohol consumption in Alaska.

 Board of Regents